Real-Chuck-Keith-Chow/EECS_4201_new/README.md

 # EECS-4201-project

-This is the main repository for YorkU's EECS 4201 course project that progressively builds a fully-pipelined 5-staged in-order RISC-V core that supports the RV32I instruction set.
+This is the main repository for a course project that progressively builds a fully-pipelined 5-staged in-order RISC-V core that supports the RV32I instruction set.
 SystemVerilog is the hardware descriptive language (HDL) used to implement the core.

 ## Project structure